Braking Habits: The Ultimate Guide to Better Braking

 Ernie’s dad’s first two pieces of advice were solid, but his third tip was horribly wrong.
 This is the case even though neither of them crashed while riding for so many miles.

-This sort of misinformation gets passed down from generation to generation as fact—even though riders crash every day overusing their rear brake when they could have stopped short of crashing had they used more front brakes.
+This sort of misinformation gets passed down from generation to generation as fact—even though riders crash every day overusing their rear brake when they could have stopped short of crashing had they used more front brake.

 We hate SPAM too.